min69u/Reforestation/README.md

-## What did the big flower say to the littler flower?
-Hi, bud!
+## What did the Buffalo say to his little boy when he dropped him off at school?
+Bison.